Lever & Ecker, PLLC March 10, 2013 Construction Accidents

 Your employer may tell you that the industry is safer on the whole.
 While the company you work with may have better safety standards in place compared with other employers, this assertion is certainly questionable.
 The Bureau of Labor Statistics has reported a steady decline in fatalities nationally between 2008 and 2011.
 At the same time, the unemployment level in the construction industry decreased on a national scale within that same timeframe.
 If you take this fact into consideration, it is safe to say that dangers always exist in the construction industry.
 The more workers there are, the higher the accident numbers.

 No matter where you work, the fact remains that construction is a dangerous industry.
-You can better protect yourself by following all safety protocols, and to refuse a job from an employer that just doesn’t seem right.
-Speak with a New York accident attorney immediately if you or a loved one is injured at a construction site.
+You can better protect yourself by following all safety protocols, and refusing a job from an employer that just doesn’t seem right.
+Speak with a White Plains personal injury attorney immediately if you or a loved one is injured at a construction site.